ShantiChary/markentum/README.md

 Notes
 -
-To set the order that the employees are displayed in, easily add a new employee at any point in the order without needing to adjust every other employee listed for a community and to easily rearrange the order of employees, I used the 'Post Types Order' plugin.
+To set the order that the employees are displayed in, easily add a new employee at any point in the order without needing to adjust every other employee listed for a community and to easily rearrange the order of employees, I used the 'Post Types Order' plugin as it seemed to be the best option and easily allows user to drag and drop posts in any order.
+Other methods such as changing Published date of post or assigning menu_order to post and sorting are a bit more tedious.